 ConfigItemKey holds the collected keys and Value the collected data fields of an item.
 Type of event provides information whether the item is still unchanged which means INITIAL or has got ADDED or UPDATED after the very first snapshot.
 The History of Item displays the current and the previous value with its time stamp (column Element History).

 ‘Switch table view' displays the items of the selected config store in a table which creates a column for each key and value fields.
-The search has the following features:
+It is also possible to display the history of an item by selecting the row of the item.

 The single configuration details of systems connected to the Focused Run are stored in the containers of a defined type called ‘Config Store‘ in the Configuration and Change Database (CCDB) which is a part of Focused Run system.
-There are different kinds of Config Stores dependent on the source of the data: Property, Table, File, Xml and Event.
+There are various kinds of Config Stores dependent on the source of the data: Property, Table, File, XML and Event.

 In the example below, you can see the content of the Config Store SAP_KERNEL which contains details on both the currently implemented kernel attributes as well as the change history of the kernel.
 The Store Browser has the following features: